wasserstoffAbhi/neoX-hackathon/Readme.md

 - **Multi-Chain AI Query Builder**: We aim to build a multi-chain AI query builder that allows both developers and non-developers to access blockchain data through natural language processing (NLP) directly on their phones.

+For This we need support to build our ecosystem.

 ## Contributors

 - **Rachit Sharma**